Dahling/track-helper/README.md

 ## Setup/Installation Requirements

 * _Clone this Repository onto your Desktop_
-* _Open up the HTML file in the web browser of your choosing (I like Firefox, but apparently it's not one of the cool kids..._
+* _Open it up, via your favorite browser (...I like Firefox, but apparently it's not one of the cool kids...)._
 * _Have a lovely day_